 Again, there are many more activities in the Red River Gorge area, and many more natural stone arches.
 Not only are there hiking trails, but you can also do rock climbing.
 To find out more, you can check out the Powell County Tourism Commission.

 Being flexible is How We Find Happy!!
 Have you been on any similar adventures?
-We would love to hear about them, and we hope you find this helpful in planning your visit to the Lexington, KY area.
+We would love to hear about them.
+Come share them with us on Instagram!!

 If you enjoy visiting historic towns, check out our day in St. Augustine.
 It doesn’t get any more historic than the oldest city in America!!